Shreyas-Gupta-IIITD/Keysight_AI-ML-intern_design_question/README.md

 ### Solution 2:
 Solve the Cliff Walking problem and and compare the performance using Q-Learning, SARSA, Expected-SARSA

-GIF of the agent trversing `Cliff Walking` environment using Gym:
+GIF of the agent traversing `Cliff Walking` environment using Gym:

 ![Agent Playing](assets/cliffwalking.gif)

-## Design Problme 2: Build a modle to detect presence of Inductor (spiral shaped) using the given Test Spiral.kicad_pcb file.
+## Design Problme 2:
+Build a model to detect presence of Inductor (spiral shaped) using the given Test Spiral.kicad_pcb file.

 ### Solution: